 Internal hemorrhoids can also be seen with colonoscopy, sigmoidoscopy, or proctoscopy.

 Treatment of external hemorrhoids

-External hemorrhoids can be treated in several ways depending on the severity.
-Your doctor may ask if you have a preference for certain types of medications or treatments.
+External hemorrhoids can be treated in several ways, depending on the severity.
+Your doctor may ask if you prefer certain types of medications or treatments.

-Some general treatments that your doctor might suggest include ice packs to reduce swelling, suppositories or hemorrhoid creams.
+Your doctor might suggest some available treatments, including ice packs to reduce swelling, suppositories, or hemorrhoid creams.

 These options can offer relief to people who have a milder case of hemorrhoids.
-If you have a severe case, your doctor may suggest treatment with a surgical procedure.
+If you have a severe chance, your doctor may suggest treatment with a surgical procedure.